Android One Is Anything But Dead, Google Reaffirms With Xiaomi Mi A1

 Nice play, AC shill.
 Ask for a raise.

+Since you can't moderate and post in the same thread, your expectation of mods giving a rebuttal are unrealistic.

+The parent did express a controversial one sided opinion and there are probably many people who would disagree vehemently.
+(Start of an iOS vs. Android fanboi war).
+That's probably why it was modded down.

-Re: Android, for those who don't care about securi (Score:2)
+Re: Android, for those who don't care about securi (Score:3, Insightful)

 People who are serious about security would NEVER buy a propritary device that is single-sourced from a company that is VERY aggressive about remaining the single source, and also very closed source themselves.
 The 'secure enclave' scheme is 100% pure 'security through obscurity'.